denodrivers/sqlite3/doc.md

   this.
 Passing this ignores all other options.
 - `unsafeConcurrency: boolean` - Enable optimizations that will affect syncronization with other clients.
 This can largerly improve performance for cases where you only have one client.
+Defaults to `true`.

 ### Usage